andreadotta/gol/README.md

-The initial state (the current generation) will be provided via a text file that specifies: the current generation numbe the grid size the population state (* represents a live cell, . represents a dead cell)
+The initial state (the current generation) will be provided via a text file that specifies:
+1. the current generation number
+2. the grid size
+3. the population state (* represents a live cell, . represents a dead cell)